Native Heritage Month

 Culturally Responsive Classroom Strategies and Activity Ideas for Thanksgiving and Native Heritage Month:

-• Share about how the “first” Thanksgiving was a devastating time for Indigenous peoples and be sensitive to Native students, families, and peers
+• Share about how the “first” Thanksgiving was a devastating time for Native and Indigenous peoples and be sensitive to Native and Indigenous students, families, and peers

-• Teach about how lots of Indigenous and non-Indigenous people spend Thanksgiving giving thanks to their families
+• Teach about how people may spend Thanksgiving giving thanks to their families, communities, and friends

-• Ask students if they engage with the holiday and how they spend their day
+• Ask students if they engage with this day and how they spend their day

-• Read books, short stories, or poems to students about Thanksgiving and Indigenous heritage by Native authors
+• Read books, articles, show videos or documentaries to students about Thanksgiving and Native and Indigenous heritage by Native and Indigenous authors, directors, artists, and curators

-• Have students look through and discuss art galleries and resistance art by Native artists
+• Have students look through and discuss art galleries and resistance art by Native and Indigenous artists

-• Teach students about climate change, environmental justice, and Native environmental justice activists
+• Teach students about environmental justice, Native and Indigenous land protectors, and #LandBack

-• Teach about historical and contemporary Indigenous contributions, inventors, politicians, activists, athletes, etc.
+• Teach about past and present Native and Indigenous activists, inventors, protectors, athletes, etc.

-• Teach about the #WeAreStillHere hashtag, have students track it on Instagram, Twitter, or Facebook, and have a discussion about what types of posts they found it attached to
+• Teach about the #WeAreStillHere hashtag, have students track it on Instagram, Twitter, or TikTok, and facilitate a discussion about what content they found it attached to

-Additional Tips and Pointers for Decolonizing Thanksgiving and Humanizing Indigenous Peoples in the Classroom:
+Additional Tips and Pointers on Teaching Around Thanksgiving and Humanizing Native and Indigenous Peoples in the Classroom:

-• Understand what it means to acknowledge that the Northshore School District sits on Coast Salish territory
+• Understand what it means to acknowledge that the Northshore School District occupies unceded Coast Salish lands

 • Share about the ongoing project of colonization after the “first” Thanksgiving and beyond

-• Do not historicize Indigenous peoples, but rather share stories, experiences, and heritage of Indigenous peoples both historically and contemporarily
+• Do not historicize Native and Indigenous peoples, but rather share stories, experiences, and knowledges through time – past, present, and future

 Click here to learn more about a series of virtual events happening this month with Eastside Native American Education Program.